karl-zylinski/karl-zylinski.github.io/content/posts/iterating-strings-and-manually-decoding-utf8.md

 ## Thanks for reading!

 If you enjoyed the contents and style of this blog post, then check out _Understanding the Odin Programming Language_.
-It is an eBook entirely written in this casual, friendly style.
-The book is on 25% sale until October 9, 2025, at https://odinbook.com.
+It is an eBook entirely written in this casual, friendly style: https://odinbook.com.

 > The book is roughly 47 times the size of this blog post.